amitkin/nirvana_design_coding/system-design-case-studies/google_docs.md

 ### Abstract Architecture
 1. App Servers
  * A single document is edited on one app server.
 The app server must use some policy to resolve conflicts between documents.
 Incremental merge (like git/svn) is one good strategy for that.
 The user's browser periodically sends deltas in document being edited to the app server (after every keystroke maybe).
-The app server maintains a queue of recent edits and merges them one at a time by locking over a document.
+The app server maintains a circularQueueDynamicSizing of recent edits and merges them one at a time by locking over a document.
 A successful edit is accepted silently.
 An unsuccessful edit ('merge conflict') triggers an HTTP-message sent back to the user's browser.
 Browser's javascript has a responsibility to restore the document to the unmerged state and also flash an error message to the editing environment.
 2. Load Balancer
  * For directing users to appropriate app server
 3. Caching